vladrich/x11-window-search/README.md

 * Should work w/ most EWMH-compliant stackings X11 window managers.
 * Filter by window name/resource/class.
-* List windows from the current desktop only.
+* Optionally list windows from the current desktop only.

 ## Reqs